twiss2k/AdventPrinterCentos/README.md

 # AdventPrinterCentos

 Setup files for Advent AW10 Printer Centos 7
+(Also works for Kodak AIO)

+Im uploading all this in the hope that someone finds it if they need it :)

 SANE BACKEND INSTALL (USB)

-1. Connect Scanner with USB
+1. Connect Scanner with USB.
-2. Run SH script, will install sane backend
+2. Run SH script, download, unzip, configure, make, install, test scan.

 Useful Commands
 Find scanners: sane-find-scanner